puppetlabs/bolt/documentation/writing_plans.md

 ### Collect general data from PuppetDB

 You can use the `puppetdb_query` function in plans to make direct queries to PuppetDB.
-For example you can discover targets from PuppetDB and then run tasks on them.
+For example, you can discover targets from PuppetDB and run tasks on them.
 You'll have to configure the PuppetDB client before running it.
-You can learn how to [structure pql queries here](https://puppet.com/docs/puppetdb/latest/api/query/tutorial-pql.html), and find [pql reference and examples here](https://puppet.com/docs/puppetdb/latest/api/query/v4/pql.html)
+You can learn how to structure Puppet Query Language (PQL) queries using [the PQL tutorial](https://puppet.com/docs/puppetdb/latest/api/query/tutorial-pql.html).
+For information, see [the PQL reference guide](https://puppet.com/docs/puppetdb/latest/api/query/v4/pql.html).

 ```
 plan pdb_discover {